BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow.md

 ## Strengths and Weaknesses
 This section contains specific feedback about elements of your book that are immediately actionable.
 I have strived not only to explain any problems I have encountered but also to provide at least one solution you can apply to your book.

 In summary, the main issue is a lack of more intense tension with the main character.
 I feel that by layering in this tension, you will create a much more compelling narrative.
 I also feel that you need to pay a little more attention to how you use description to control pace and build your world.
-I would have liked you to vary the way you are starting several ch Finally, I would like you to consider the way in which you are using physical breaks and try to find ways that these can be reduced.
+I would have liked you to vary the way you are starting several chapters, and I have made some detailed suggestions below.
+Finally, I would like you to consider the way in which you are using physical breaks and try to find ways that these can be reduced.
 ### Needs More Tension
 Your story has a natural narrative arc, that being the progression to the play offs.
 In addition to this, you have several sub-plots that also add tension.
 This is good and does a lot of the heavy lifting in regard to the narrative structure.
 However, I feel that you are missing one key element.